-It is important for parents to know and understand the mental health law in Florida as this law allows for the involuntary commitment of minors without parental consent or knowledge.
+It is important for parents to know and understand the mental health law in Florida as this law allows a child to be removed from school and sent for involuntary psychiatric examination without parental knowledge.

-Involuntary means that a person is committed against their will, without their own choice.
 The Florida Department of Children and Families publish a “Baker Act Handbook and User Reference Guide”.
-This book references the “Mental health Act”, better known as the “Baker Act” and provides detailed information about children and involuntary commitment and can be accessed by clicking here: Baker Act Guide
+This book references the “Mental Health Act”, better known as the “Baker Act” and provides detailed information about children and involuntary examination and commitment.
+In order to view this guide click here: Baker Act Guide.

 Additionally, the presentation on this page, “Baker Act: Consent for Admission and Treatment of Minors” can be viewed as a PDF by clicking on the picture of the presentation on the right of this page.